Avanitia/Avanitia.github.io/_posts/2022-06-11-retention-analysis-ptx.md

   <li> Create a retention table </li>
   <li> Visualize customers retention</li>
   <li> Data Analysis </li>
-  <li> Conclusion and Recommendation </li>
+  <li> Conclusion </li>
  </ol>

  <h2>Tools Used</h2>
   <ol type= 1>
    <li> Bigquery </li>
-   <li> Tableau </li>
+   <li> Microsoft Excel </li>
    <li> Metabase </li>
   </ol>

 <h2>Answer</h2>
 <h3>1.
 Identify the campaign's customer pool </h3>
 <p align="justify">
-First of all, we need to get the campaign's customer pool data in order to measure the performance of the campaign, since retention rate is based of the number of people in current period (weekly/biweekly/monthly) compared to the original pool itself.
+First of all, we need to get the campaign's customer pool data in order to measure the performance of the campaign in the Metabase using BigQuery, since retention rate is based of the number of people in current period (weekly/biweekly/monthly) compared to the original pool itself.
 Since we need information about customer pool, then data gathering would be based from consumer_voucher table (order table can't be used since the data is based on people who have done a transaction, hence not the original pool).
 Below is the code required to get the pool. </p>

  ```tsql
 WITH m1_group as(